pacasiano/DragonKnight/README.md

 # DragonKnight

 A simple 2D game made for fun using Godot and C0 assets.
-Developed from 4 AM to 11 AM — it’s not finished yet, but it’s a good start!
+Developed from 4 AM to 11 AM — it’s not finished yet (like really now finished at all), but it’s a good start!

 ## How to Play
 - **A-D**: Move